-Internally assessed, 20%.
+Internally assessed (20%).

-To have studied Computer Science at GCSE gaining at least a level 6.
-Level 6 in Maths is also required.
+Ideally students will have studied Computer Science at GCSE gaining at least a grade 6.
+A grade 6 in Maths is also required.
+However, other students will be considered based on previous experience in Computer Science related areas such as programming.

 Computer Science has strong connections to many other subjects.
-Mathematics, Further Mathematics, Physics, and Economics combine well with Computer Science.
+Mathematics, Further Mathematics, Physics, Business Studies and Economics combine well with Computer Science.